 Putting the Motherboard in the Case

 Now that we’ve built the core platform (minus the graphics card, which we’ll do later), we’re going to install the CPU and RAM-equipped motherboard in the case.
 If you haven’t yet, remove the side panels on your chassis.
 Most cases have thumb screws holding their panels in place, which makes it easy to remove them.

 The I/O shield, which covers the area around your rear ports, comes with your motherboard.
-Some premium boards ship with this shield pre-attached, but most don’t.
-So you’ll need to fit the shield into the chassis before you install the motherboard itself, making sure it's the right-side up so that your motherboard ports will fit through the holes once both are installed.
+You’ll need to fit the shield into the chassis before you install the motherboard itself, making sure it's the right-side up so that your motherboard ports will fit through the holes once both are installed.
 You’ll have to use some force to snap all four corners into place.
 Be careful of sharp edges (that’s why you have the band-aids) as well as metal bits that can block the ports--especially if you have a budget motherboard.

 Now, it’s time to put the motherboard in.
 Make sure the holes on the motherboard line up with the standoffs you installed and that the ports line up with the cutouts on the I/O shield.
 Once the board is in, put the screws into the standoffs to anchor the motherboard in place.

 Adding the Power Supply and Traditional/SATA Storage

 Now for a few parts that aren’t attached directly to the motherboard.